 This virtual nit-picking by Mr Jones is likely to fan fires of perceived “discrimination”, of course.
 Barbados being long one of the leading economies in the Caribbean and an attractive destination for people from less well-off places in the region would be a lure for the Government’s new procreation plan.
 But Caribbean nationals not of Mr Jones’ “selection” will find they are not welcome in Barbados, leading to further tensions within the Caribbean Community.

 There are bound to be further disputes over interpretations of the provisions of the Revised Treaty Of Chaguaramas, which governs free movement within the Caribbean Single Market and Economy, and further journeys to the Caribbean Court of Justice.

 Couples coming to Barbados for the distinct and pristine purpose of procreating to bring our population numbers up to the grade will hardly qualify as personae non gratae.
 Mr Jones, after presenting this unusual and no less surprising alternative economic plan than Dr David Estwick’s while speaking in the Estimates Debate in Parliament yesterday, might want to reconsider this “selection process” he proposes if indeed he will make a successful case for a more swollen population to drive local businesses by a future diverse consumer base.

-Mr Jones’ impulsiveness to see a significantly increased Barbadian population is driven by the Freundel Stuart administration’s planned programme of developing the island through “more people paying taxes, more people eating our agricultural produce and utilizing our manufactured goods and services”.
+Mr Jones’ impulsiveness to see a significantly increased Barbadian population is driven by the Freundel Stuart administration’s planned programme of developing the island through “more people paying taxes, more people eating our agricultural produce [if you could wean them off their foreign tastes] and utilizing our manufactured goods and services”.